 - The income of a retirement job (if necessary or desired)

 A way to get a rough estimating figure on how much you need in retirement is to apply the 80% rule.
 So for example, if your annual income is now $50,000 according to the 80% rule, you’ll spend about 80% of that income in retirement, which is $40,000.

 You can use the 80% rule as a start-off point, but you need to get more into detail to generate a relevant estimate of your retirement expenses as a couple.
 And think about your retirement lifestyle, mortgage, health expectations, and all the other costs to fine-tune your budget and retirement income plan.

 You can also use a retirement calculator to get a rough estimate of how long your current savings would last and go through different scenarios.
-Sse the calculator from your 401(k) provider, pension fund or one of these online retirement calculators, that you can find on Nerdwallet.com or Smartasset.com
+The calculator from your 401(k) provider, pension fund or one of these online retirement calculators, that you can find on Nerdwallet.com or Smartasset.com

 It’s important to know if you both are financially ready to retire.
 One spouse can be more ahead with building their pension fund, IRA or 4019(k) than the other.
 The reason for this can be age, started working earlier or having worked more years.
 Maybe your partner took time off to take care of the kids and needs a few more additional years that can make a massive difference for your retirement income.